Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Proposed Model and Approach

 \subsection{Non-Markovian Phenotypic Switching Model}

 To model the treatment response of an adaptive cell population, we use a general phenotypic switching model which captures the time evolution of a susceptible subpopulation, with size $S(t)$, and a resistant subpopulation, with size $R(t)$.
-Phenotypic switching models have been successful in describing a wide variety of biological scenarios, including development of persister cells and resistant cells in bacteria, and development of drug resistance in cancer cells \cite{Balaban2004,fischer2024minimising,Witzany2023,kumar2019stochastic,Kratz2024}.
+(The notation for susceptible and resistant states should not be confused with state and reward in RL, for which we use lowercase letters.)
+Phenotypic switching models have been successful in describing a wide variety of biological scenarios, including development of persister cells and resistant cells in bacteria, and development of drug resistance in cancer cells \citep{Balaban2004,fischer2024minimising,Witzany2023,kumar2019stochastic,Kratz2024}.
 In our model, susceptible cells with a net growth rate $\kappa_{S}(u)$ ($\kappa_{S}(u)<0$ corresponds to net cell death) switch to a resistant state at a rate $\alpha(u)$, where $u$ is the drug concentration.
-Similarly, when the drug is removed, resistant cells with a net growth rate $\kappa_{R}(u)$ switch back to the susceptible state at a concentration-dependent rate $\delta(u)$ (Fig. \ref{fig:mu-andmemoryless}, middle).
+Similarly, when the drug is removed, resistant cells with a net growth rate $\kappa_{R}(u)$ switch back to the susceptible state at a concentration-dependent rate $\delta(u)$ {(Fig. \ref{fig:model-schematic})}.
 All growth and switching rates are a function of drug concentration normalized by the maximum allowable dose, thus $u\in [0,1]$.
 The time evolution of the size of each subpopulation, $\textbf{x}(t)=[S(t),R(t)]^T$, is then given by the dynamical system:

 where the state-transition matrix is given by: